mintiti/gym-pyrat/README.md

 * pygame

 ## Installation
 Recommended installation :
-while being in the gym-pyrat directory :
+With gym-pyrat as the working directory :
 ```bash
 pip install -e .
 ```